hexdump0815/linux-mainline-on-intel-chromebooks/readme.md

 ## supported devices and linux distributions

-currently xubuntu 20.04 (focal) is supported and debian 11 (bullseye) is planned to be supported a bit after it is officially released.
+currently xubuntu 20.04 (focal) and debian 11 (bullseye) are supported.

 the following chromebook types are more or less supported: